 When I was a young boy growing up my grandfather worked in some capacity for the railroad.
 Just at the start of World War II they moved him from the Pacific Northwest to the Southern California area, relocating and settling in not far from where we lived.
 However, because of the war effort and the sudden large influx of people into Southern California related to that effort, housing was quickly becoming more and more difficult to come by.
 So said, at least in the short term, my grandfather and grandmother, as long as the railroad was willing to pay for it, stayed in a hotel.
 From what I can remember it was my first experience of any significance dealing in any fashion with a hotel.
 There were bellhops, people who asked if there was anything they could get you, and what was called a hospitality suite.
 The hospitality suite had all kinds of stuff just for the taking.
 Donuts, fruit, drinks.
 It also had big plush chairs and couches as well as newspapers and all kinds of magazines.

 One of the magazines was Life dated March 30, 1942, Vol. 12, No. 13, long linked on my Flying Tigers page.
 Of course I didn't remember the date or volume number at the time, but I do remember the issue.
-My older brother found a copy of it in the hospitality suite and inside was a lengthy predominantly photographic article about the Flying Tigers.
+My older brother found a copy of the Life magazine in the hospitality suite of the hotel and inside was a lengthy predominantly photographic article about the Flying Tigers.
 I didn't specifically know what the Flying Tigers were at the time, but I remember him running all around yelling to my dad, "Flying Tigers, Flying Tigers," then a big fuss made all over him and the article.
 The point?
 The exact same picture of a shark-nosed P-40 with fly boys in a jeep in front of it appeared in that war time Life article, and is the same picture I use as the opening graphic at the top of this page.(see)

 My older brother running all around all excited waving the article yelling, "Flying Tigers, Flying Tigers," with my mom and dad and younger brother all there along with my grandparents was probably the first time I ever heard the words Flying Tigers uttered or ever saw a picture of a jeep.
 Little did I know those happy semi easy going family days were numbered.
 With my brothers and I still young kids, after a quickly established but months and months long lingering illness, our mother died and the family disintegrated, dispersed to the four winds, with my father heavy into alcohol.